klauza/password-maker/README.md

 ### **About**

-The project provides for user the ability to generate regular expression password. <br/>
+The project generates regular expression password from the chosen settings. <br/>
-Full string validation is provided to the website.
+After the process, the code will be ready to be copied.  <br/>

+**Other info:** <br/>
+page has full validation handling

 <br/>